Sc0tticus/monsters-rolodex/ReactNotes.md

 // this.setState is object that takes in all of the properties that you want to change.
 // this.setState gives us a lot of control over what we want our components to Display.

+-yarn build: the build script builds all of our React code into the final code that our browser needs.